 Building Your Own Alexandria

 It’s obvious the human species must evolve.
 The ascent of Donald Trump to the forefront of our attention has presented us with some hard facts.
 We all have to take look in the mirror and ask ourselves how we got here.
 We will have to change our thinking – or maybe just start thinking.
-Instead of relying on past expectations, and cultural assumptions and metrics as our guides — we have to envision what could be, not just what always has been and try to bring it back to life.
+Instead of relying on past expectations, and cultural assumptions and metrics as our guides — we have to envision what could be … not just what always has been and try to bring it back to life.

 But vision is only part of the journey.
 We have to look past how things in past have been done.
 No longer should government and traditional institutions be looked at as the first line defense … rather should be looked at only as a last resort.
-Our reaction should be to assemble our friends and neighbors at our local Front Porch, organize and do what has to be done — developing self-efficacy along the way.
+Our reaction should be to assemble our friends and neighbors at our local Front Porch, organize and do what has to be done — developing self-efficacy, individually and collectively along the way.
 And we best accomplish that by inclusion and reaching out to those around us who normally we may feel uncomfortable doing so.
-These outliers of our social circles may be the exact people who ensure the very survival of those social circles.
+These outliers of our social circles may be the exact people who ensure the our very survival.

 We can make the change we need — but it won’t be by thinking the way we’ve always thought and doing what we’ve always done — the way it’s always been done.